NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 * __Summary Table:__ Displays the alias, item type, and name for each set included in this analysis.

 * __Overlap Table:__ Displays the number of overlapping items with set operations rather than a visual diagram.
 Subsets can be selected by checking boxes in the "Select" column, which will highlight the corresponding section of the Venn Diagram.
 As rows are selected, the "Union of selected sets" row is populated.
 Each row has an option to save the subset as a new set,  export the set as a TSV, or view files in the repository.
-The links that correspond to the number of items in each row will open the cohort in the Exploration page.
+The links that correspond to the number of items in each row will open the cohort in the Exploration Page.

 ## Analysis Tab: Cohort Comparison